 Porcelain Veneers Procedure and Process

-There are three phases to a porcelain veneer procedure:
+There are three phases to a veneering procedure:

 - Evaluation and planning between doctor and patient: After you share your goals and expectations with us, we will take photographs and models and possibly radiographs to plan out how many steps it will take to achieve the desired outcome.
 Sometimes other specialists (e.g. orthodontists, periodontists) will be brought in to help if you want perfect symmetry with your smile of if there are problems with the supporting structures of your teeth.